ahangchen/keras-dogs/README.md

   - Training Set: http://pan.baidu.com/s/1slLOqBz Key: 5axb
   - Test set: http://pan.baidu.com/s/1gfaf9rt Key：fl5n

 > Previous link was provided by Baidu and only Baidu has the rights to spread the data, thus I can not provide the data anymore if Baidu canceled the link shared.
 You can refer to http://dianshi.baidu.com/gemstone/competitions/detail?raceId=17 with another newly published dataset on which you can apply the same algorithm.
+You can also apply this model on Person ReID dataset [Market1501](http://www.liangzheng.org/Project/project_reid.html).
+But you should do some processing on the data.
+You can refer to part of our CVPR paper code: [rank-reid](https://github.com/ahangchen/rank-reid)

 - Place the images with the same class into same directory, for using ImageDataGenerator.
 - Because I named the images with the format "typeid_randhash.jpg", I wrote [img2keras.py](preprocess/img2keras.py) for the work described above.